 The incidence of RF in industrialized countries, due to sporadic outbreaks, is typically less than 1/20, 000 individuals.
 In the developing world, the annual incidence is at least 100 times higher with some reports of > 1/200 individuals in select subpopulations, such as Australian Aboriginals.
 RF remains a major cause of acquired cardiac morbidity and mortality among people under 50 years of age.

-The initial occurrence of RF is usually between 5 and 15 years of age, and involves the heart, large joints and skin and is a delayed sequela of untreated GAS pharyngitis.
-The major diagnostic criteria include migratory polyarthritis (46-66% of cases), most commonly in knee, ankle, elbow and wrists; carditis (53-68% clinical and additional ''subclinical'' diagnosed by echocardiogram), which is typically inflammation of the mitral (90%) or aortic valve (10%) in isolation, but any combination of all 4 valves have been reported; Sydenham chorea (8-15%), erythema marginatum (1-11%) and subcutaneous nodules on the flexor surfaces (1-8%).
+RF usually initially occurs between 5 and 15 years of age, and involves the heart, large joints and skin and is a delayed sequela of untreated GAS pharyngitis.
+The major diagnostic criteria include migratory polyarthritis (46-66% of cases), most commonly in the knee, ankle, elbow and wrists; carditis (53-68% clinical and additional ''subclinical'' diagnosed by echocardiogram), which is typically inflammation of the mitral (90%) or aortic valve (10%) in isolation, but any combination of all 4 valves have been reported; Sydenham chorea (8-15%); erythema marginatum (1-11%); and subcutaneous nodules on the flexor surfaces (1-8%).
 Minor criteria include fever (35-75% of cases), arthralgia (35-56%), first degree heart block (prolonged PR interval) (20-29%) and elevated inflammatory markers (53-91%).
 There is not always a prior clinically apparent GAS infection.

 The revised Jones criteria require the presence of two major or one major and two minor criteria, as well as evidence of a prior GAS infection.
-Diagnostic tests include an ASO titer, erythrocyte sedimentation rate (ESR) or C reactive protein (CRP), an electrocardiogram to detect first degree heart block, and an echocardiogram to diagnose valvulitis.
+Diagnostic tests include an antistreptolysin O (ASO) titer, erythrocyte sedimentation rate (ESR) or C reactive protein (CRP), electrocardiogram to detect first degree heart block, and echocardiogram to diagnose valvulitis.

-The differential diagnosis includes other causes of febrile polyarthritis in children: juvenile idiopathic arthritis, Lyme disease, mixed connective tissue disease, reactive arthritis, septic arthritis, sickle cell anemia and systemic lupus erythematosus (see these terms).
+The differential diagnosis includes other causes of febrile polyarthritis in children: juvenile idiopathic arthritis, Lyme disease, mixed connective tissue disease, reactive arthritis, sickle cell anemia, systemic lupus erythematosus (see these terms), and septic arthritis.

 Prognosis is generally good after initial episode of RF and all of the symptoms usually resolve completely with the exception of cardiac valve damage, which can progress over time, especially with subsequent episodes of RF, and require chronic medical management for heart failure and eventual surgical valve replacement.